-- 1. The purpose of this course is to introduce students to consumers, consumer behavior in the market place and their impact on marketing strategy - 2.
+- 1. To introduce students to consumers, consumer behavior in the market place and their impact on marketing strategy - 2.
 To understand the principal factors that influence consumers as individuals and decision makers with an application to the buying decision process. - 3.
-The course content will also address the importance of subculture and global consumer culture as marketing opportunities. - 4.
+To address the importance of subculture and global consumer culture as marketing opportunities. - 4.
 To make students understand the theoretical perspectives associated with consumer decision making, including recognizing cognitive biases and heuristics.